We are fully aligned with the UN’s 17 Sustainable Development Goals and we encourage our suppliers, customers and partners to join us.

 As a custodian of the environment

-We are strongly committed to protecting the environment and continually improving our environmental performance, informed specifically by our industry-leading plan to achieve carbon neutrality by 2022.
+We are strongly committed to protecting the environment and continually improving our environmental performance, informed specifically by our industry-leading plan to achieve net zero emissions by 2022.
 We are investing 10% of our turnover over a 5-year period to achieve this goal and taking a leading role in the business community to encourage wider action.

 As a customer and supplier

 We value a close working relationship with our key customers and suppliers.
-Informed by our 2022 carbon neutral plan, from 2021 we will begin an active engagement programme to encourage and support our end-to-end supply chain to reduce greenhouse gas emissions reductions and improve environmental resilience.
+Informed by our 2022 net zero plan, from 2021 we will begin an active engagement programme to encourage and support our end-to-end supply chain to reduce greenhouse gas emissions reductions and improve environmental resilience.

 Our focus goals: